Key Takeaways

 Move-In and Move-Out Pest Protocols

 Idaho security deposit law limits deductions to actual damages beyond normal wear.
-Pest treatment deductions require clear documentation that the tenant caused the problem and that the unit was pest-free at move-in.
+To deduct pest treatment, you need clear documentation that the tenant caused the problem and that the unit was pest-free at move-in.
+Without it, you're writing a check back.

 - Schedule professional pest treatment between tenants while unit is empty